 Robert Jack Groshans 1926-1984 was a Son of Gottlieb Jack Groshans

 Recently, I have discovered that Gottlieb’s name originally was Theophile Grosshans.
 Theophile is a French name and means “loved by God.”
-When the French region of Alsace where Theophile was taken over by German control he needed to change to a German name.
-The German name Gottlieb is the name he selected because it also means “one who loves God.”
+When the French region of Alsace where Theophile was placed under German control, Theophile needed to change to a German name.
+The German name he selected was Gottlieb because it also means “one who loves God.”
 I find it remarkable that he kept the meaning of his name intact even though he had to make a name change!
 The 1871German take over of the Alsace region occurred after the German Empire was victorious in the Franco Prussian War.
 The German occupation lasted until 1918.
 So, Gottlieb was 24 when his homeland became controlled by the German Empire.

 As you can see by time of the 1919 death notices below, he was using the name Gottlieb Groshans.